 - Bring your body down closer to the ball as you would in a standard downward movement of a normal push-up.
 Ensure you keep the head/spine alignment and the torso rigid, with no up/down movement of the hips.

 - Engage the thigh and buttock muscles to stabilize the body.
-Lower yourself till your chest grazes the ball lightly.
-Your elbows may bend out a little.

 - Next, raise yourself upward, pressing up with your arms while still maintaining the alignment of the spine and head and rigidity of the torso.
 Press up until your arms are again fully extended.